 There are several ways to earn an invitation to compete in debate at the Coolidge Cup.
 One way to try to earn an invitation is to compete in the Coolidge Cup Online Qualifier for Debate, which is an online tournament run by the Coolidge Foundation.
 Top finishers at this tournament will earn an invitation to the 2024 Coolidge Cup.
 Details are below.

-Date: Saturday, April 22, 2023 Time: Check-in time 9:30am ET Format: 1v1 Coolidge Debate Format Location: Online via Zoom Eligible: All U.S. high school students grade 9-12 Cost: Registration is free Register: Register via the form at the bottom of this page Deadline: Please register by Tuesday, April 18 at 11:59pm ET Judge Reqs: Each competitor please provide one judge Attire: Business Professional Schedule: Schedule for the Day (TBA) Rules: Coolidge Debate Rules (1v1 Format) Seminar: Pre-tournament seminar TBD Judge Training: We will have a virtual judge training session the week before the tournament.
-Details will be posted here.
-It will be recorded.
-If you cannot make it to the training, please watch the recording at some point before the tournament.
+Date: Saturday, April 22, 2023 Time: Check-in time 9:30am ET Format: 1v1 Coolidge Debate Format Location: Online via Zoom Eligible: All U.S. high school students grade 9-12 Cost: Registration is free Register: Register via the form at the bottom of this page Deadline: Please register by Monday, April 17 at 11:59pm ET Judge Reqs: Each competitor please provide one judge Attire: Business Professional Schedule: Schedule (PDF) Rules: Coolidge Debate Rules (1v1 Format) Training: Judge training is Friday, April 21 at 8pm ET / 7pm CT.
+The recording of the training is here.
+Recording passcode: !&p18sB+ Tournament: The Zoom link for the tournament is here.
+Meeting ID: 821 5339 0532 Passcode: 361621

 The research brief can be downloaded here.
 The purpose of the brief is to help you get started on your case preparation.
 You are welcome and encouraged to use the brief as a starting point and build upon it by doing your own additional research and case-writing.
 You are not limited to the arguments and sources in the brief.

 One day; four rounds.
 Since the goal is to identify the top 10 students in order to award bids to the 2024 Coolidge Cup, there is no need to narrow the field all the way down to a single champion, we will not do outrounds.